Request security

 type | LIMIT |

-, and the payload are case-sensitive, while resulting signature value is case-insensitive.
+Note that apiKey, secretKey, and the payload are case-sensitive, while the resulting signature value is case-insensitive.

 You can cross-check your signature algorithm implementation with OpenSSL: